bohdan-trilitech/jstz-dex/docs/USING_DEX.md

 ## Using the DEX

+- when signing transactions, make sure you have a proper network selected:
+  - localhost: for local development
+  - privatenet: for testing on the Jstz private network (recommended)
+  - sandbox: for testing on the Jstz sandbox network (shouldn't be used in most case)
 - as a user you can buy, sell and swap assets on the DEX
 - as an operator, you can mint assets and manage existing once
 - to become an operator please contact the DEX team